facebook/react-native-website/docs/the-new-architecture/pillars-codegen.md

 - `--path` - Path to `package.json`.
 The default path is the current working directory.
 - `--platform` - Target platform.
 Supported values: `android`, `ios`, `all`.
 The default value is `all`.
 - `--outputPath` - Output path.
-The default value is the value difined in `codegenCofig.outputDir`.
+The default value is the value defined in `codegenCofig.outputDir`.

 #### EXAMPLES